lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 <figcaption style="color:blue"><b>Figure 5-7</b>.
 Dataset types.
 The unstructured grid consists of all cell types.</figcaption>
 </figure>

 Our minimal selection of cells is based on common application and performance, representing a subset of the cells available in some graphics libraries.
-Other types include quadrilateral meshes, Bezier curves and surfaces, and other spline types such as NURBS (Non-Uniform Rational B-Splines) [Mortenson85].
+Other types include quadrilateral meshes, Bezier curves and surfaces, and other spline types such as NURBS (Non-Uniform Rational B-Splines) <em style="color:blue;background-color: white">\[Mortenson85\]</em>.
 Spline surfaces are generally used to accurately model and visualize geometry.
 Few visualization algorithms (other than geometry visualization) have been developed that require spline surfaces.

 **Image Data**
 An image dataset is a collection of points and cells arranged on a regular, rectangular lattice.
 The rows, columns, and planes of the lattice are parallel to the global x-y-z coordinate system.
 If the points and cells are arranged on a plane (i.e., two-dimensional) the dataset is referred to as a pixmap, bitmap, or image.
 If the points and cells are arranged as stacked planes (i.e., three-dimensional) the dataset is referred to as a volume.
 Keep in mind that the term image data refers to images, volumes, or one-dimensional point arrays collectively.
 Note that some authors have referred to image data as uniform grids and structured points.
 (Structured points was the terminology used in earlier versions of VTK.)